Production Planning and Tracking

 The result?
-“You win as a group, because you see as a group, you know as a group, and you act as a group.
-And by doing this, you own that gap because you’re creating flow.”
+"You win as a group, because you see as a group, you know as a group, and you act as a group.
+And by doing this, you own that gap because you're creating flow," he adds.

 In order to be effective, your system also requires you to scale communication.
 But what does this mean?

-Let’s say you’re a high school football coach.
-Would you tell your players the plays they’ll be using three or four weeks ahead of time, and then hold a meeting the week before the game where you say, 'Hey, remember those plays we talked about?
+Let's say you're a high school football coach.
+Would you tell your players the plays they'll be using four weeks ahead of time, then say, "Hey, remember those plays we talked about?
 Great, you got this.
-Now go out there and win.'"
+Now go out there and win."

-It shouldn’t be any different in construction, he pointed out.
-“When we’re coaching football, we don’t just tell our players, yeah, these are the plays, now go do this.
+It shouldn't be any different in construction.
+He points out, "When we're coaching football, we don't just tell our players, 'Yeah, these are the plays, now go do this.'
 So why do we run multi-million dollar construction projects this way?
-It doesn’t make any sense.
-We have to scale communication all the way from the planners to the workers in the most effective way possible.”
+It doesn't make any sense.
+We have to scale communication all the way from the planners to the workers in the most effective way possible."

 To win at the dirt game, you have to get better and better at communicating your plan so your workers know what winning looks like.

-So what’s the key to making your production planning and tracking system work for you, so you’re owning the gap?
+So what's the key to making your production planning and tracking system work for you?

 You focus on the flow.

 "You want your pipe crew and your grading crew and your backfill crew to be going consistently every day.
 When you're tracking your production, you don't want to push.
 You don't want to say, 'Go, go, go, we've got to lay down 400 feet of pipe right now,'" Jason explains.

 That's because pushing creates chaos.
 You get too much variation, and variation increases the duration of your projects.
 Instead, you need to create stability.